 Here you will find the resources you need to understand OVU’s policies and procedures related to billing, tuition assessment, financial aid refunds, and e-payment options.
 This information, along with your personal MyLink will assist you in remaining current with your student finances during your time at Ohio Valley University.

-In order to offer the best service possible, our Business Office Team members specialize in different aspects of Business Office services.
+In order to offer the best service possible, our Business Office team members specialize in different areas.
 While we welcome students to drop in anytime, your needs will be served most effectively by contacting the team member you need, or making an appointment to visit one-on-one.

 Business Office Manger

 Cash Receipts Clerk / Payroll Manager

 Peter Ianniciello, CPA, CMA, CIA

 Ohio Valley University’s Business Office strives to communicate its policies clearly and concisely in order that students and families may be served in the best possible manner.
 Please find below the policies that directly affect student accounts.